imsaha/Rotativa.Mini/README.md

 # Rotativa.Mini
 ### v1.0

 Rotativa.Mini is a extracted minified version of Rotativa library.
-It helps you to build pdf file out of html string and makes implementation simplier.
+It helps you to build pdf file out of html string in any .NET flatform and makes implementation simplier.

 ### Here's link for rotativa
 https://github.com/webgio/Rotativa